 - Your need for contacts or glasses is greatly reduced or eliminated.

-If you are looking to improve your vision to eliminate or reduce the need for glasses and contacts, LASIK may be a good option for you.
+If you are looking to improve your vision to eliminate or reduce the need for glasses and contact lenses, LASIK may be a good option for you.
 However, if you are under the age of 18, are pregnant or breastfeeding, have certain eye conditions such as glaucoma or very dry eyes, or have other health issues such as diabetes or lupus, you may not be a good candidate.
-The best way to determine if LASIK is a good match for your vision goals is to schedule a consultation visit at our office, where you can speak with our team regarding your options.
+The best way to determine if LASIK is a good match for your vision goals is to schedule a consultation at our office, where you can speak with an experienced eye doctor regarding your options.